Rabbid76/MFC-CComboBoxEx-Resource-Issue/README.md

 The issue accurse in both x64 Debug an Release configuration, so it seems not to be related to debug or optimization settings.

 Is this a bug in my tiny application or is this a (possibly know) windows system bug?
+If this is a windows bug, then is there a workaround?

 ---